-Rutherglen has a strong identity, and the people of Rutherglen are rightly proud of its rich heritage as a Royal Burgh.
-Rutherglen Town Centre is, in comparison to a number of similar towns, performing well with high occupancy of retail, hospitality and banking units.
-It is important to ensure though that what is on offer is what primarily, the people of Rutherglen need, want and can access but also provide an attractive offering for visitors to the town.
+Rutherglen has a strong identity and the people of Rutherglen are rightly proud of its rich heritage as a Royal Burgh.
+Rutherglen town centre is, in comparison to a number of similar towns, performing well with a variety of retail, hospitality and banking units on a main street of high occupancy.
+It is important to ensure though that what is on offer is what primarily, the people of Rutherglen need, want and can access but also an attractive offering for visitors to the town from near or far.

 South Lanarkshire Council (SLC) can influence some factors relating to the centre and indeed has a focus on these.
 The vibrancy and vitality of the town centre however is dependent on a number of factors with the Council being one of many stakeholders.
-The town needs the support of all who live, work and do business in it to champion it and help it reach its maximum potential.
+The town needs the support of all who live, work and do business in it to champion the town centre and help it reach its maximum potential.

-The Rutherglen Town Centre Action Plan (2023-2028) captures the collaborative actions of South Lanarkshire Council, partners and town centre stakeholders to support Rutherglen Town Centre and build strong foundations for future generations.
+The Rutherglen Town Centre Action Plan (2023-2028) captures the collaborative actions of South Lanarkshire Council, our partners and town centre stakeholders to support Rutherglen Town Centre and build strong foundations for future generations.